mozilla/shield-studies-addon-template/docs/TESTPLAN.md

 If the user clicks on the badge more than 3 times, it ends the study.

+### Surveys

+This study fires a survey at the following endings:

+* `expired`

-### Do these tests
+### Do these tests (in addition to ordinary regression tests)

+**UI appearance test 1**

+* Install the add-on as per above
+* Verify that the study runs
-1. UI APPEARANCE.
-OBSERVE a notification bar with these traits:
+* OBSERVE a notification bar with these traits:
   * Icon is 'heartbeat'
   * Text is "Welcome to the new feature!
 Look for changes!",
   * Clickable buttons with labels 'Thanks!'
 AND 'I do not want this.'
   * An `x` button at the right that closes the notice.

-   Test fails IF:
+* Test fails IF:
   * There is no bar.
   * Elements are not correct or are not displayed

-2. UI functionality: Thanks!
+**UI functionality test 1: Thanks!**

+* Install the add-on as per above
+* Verify that the study runs
 * Click on the 'Thanks!' button
 * Verify that the notification bar closes

-3. UI functionality: I do not want this.
+**UI functionality test 2: I do not want this**

+* Install the add-on as per above
+* Verify that the study runs
 * Click on the 'I do not want this.' button
 * Verify that the notification bar closes
 * Verify that the study ends
 * Verify that sent Telemetry is correct
 * Verify that the ending is `introduction-leave-study`

-4. UI functionality `too-popular`
+**UI functionality test 3: `too-popular`**

+* Install the add-on as per above
+* Verify that the study runs
 * Click on the web extension's icon three times
 * Verify that the study ends
 * Verify that sent Telemetry is correct
 * Verify that the ending is `too-popular`
 * Verify that the user is sent to the URL specified in `src/studySetup.js` under `endings -> too-popular`.

 ### Design